Terms and conditions

 2.14.1 To reimburse the University on demand the reasonable costs and expenses properly incurred by the University in repairing, remedying or replacing any damage breakages or loss or any cleaning required to the Room or the Building or the Contents as a result of your failure to comply with any of your obligations under this Agreement.

 2.14.2 To pay to the University on demand a fair proportion of the reasonable costs and expenses properly incurred by the University in repairing or remedying any loss or damage caused to the Room or the Building or the Contents where the University is unable to identify those who have caused the loss or damage.
-If you believe the University has acted unreasonably in asking you to pay these amounts then you can appeal by taking the steps set out on the making a complaint page.
+If you believe the University has acted unreasonably in asking you to pay these amounts then you can appeal by taking the steps set out on the University website.

 2.14.3 To pay to the University on demand the reasonable costs and expenses incurred by the University in the event an employee or representative of the University is required to attend because of any failure by you to comply with any of your obligations under this Agreement or because you have lost your keys to the Room or the Building or because of any nuisance or unreasonable behaviour on your part.

 2.14.4 To pay the reasonable costs and expenses properly incurred by the University in recovering any arrears of Licence Fee or other sums due from you under the terms of this Agreement and/or in remedying any failure by you to comply with the terms of this Agreement and/or any proceedings necessary to gain vacant possession of the Room except where a court decides you should not have to pay those costs.

 2.14.5 To pay interest at four per cent above the base rate of National Westminster Bank plc on any Licence Fee or other sum due from you which is not paid within seven days of the date on which the payment was due.